To help families impacted by COVID-19, the Coronavirus Aid, Relief, and Economic Security Act (CARES Act) provides direct cash payments to Ohioans.

 What if you didn't file tax return or register with the IRS's non-filers tool?

-You may still be eligible to receive a second round stimulus payment.
-You won't receive an automatic payment, but you can claim the Recovery Rebate Credit when you file your 2020 federal income tax return.
+You may still be eligible to receive a payment.
+If you didn't receive a first or second round stimulus payment you may be able to claim the Recovery Rebate Credit when you file your 2020 federal income tax return.
+For the third round, we will update this page as additional information becomes available from the IRS.

 Who is eligible to receive a stimulus payment?